Warranty: This genuine part is guaranteed by Toyota's

 Looking for affordable OEM 2008 Scion tC Timing Chain?
 Explore our comprehensive catalogue of genuine 2008 Scion tC Timing Chain.
 All our parts are covered by the manufacturer's warranty.
 Plus, our straightforward return policy and speedy delivery service ensure an unparalleled shopping experience.
 We look forward to your visit!

-Q: How to remove the timing chain on 2008 Scion tC?
+Q: How to install the timing chain on 2008 Scion tC?